|Overall Rating||Pretty Good|

 Set Up: Set back 15 front -3 back 23″ wide.

 On Snow Feel: The Lib Tech Brando by Lando is the same stable hybrid rocker ride as the Lando Phoenix except the taper in the back seat can change the ride up.
 It’s definitely got a much more surfy freeride feel to the board.
 It’s all about setting it back and surfing the mountain in a kind of long board to fun board kind of way.
 It’s not like a short board or fish.
 It’s sidecut is pretty shallow just like the Phoenix so it’s more about straight lining and longer drawn out turns.
 If this would be a surfboard it would be to straight line through a round deep barrel.

 Powder: This is going to float really really well because of it’s big nose, tapered tail and big set back.
 It’s all about directional float but it’s not the kind of slashy between the trees kind of ride that most tapered boards have going.
 Like I described above it’s more of a straight line kind of ride that can slash but the shallow side cut keeps it from being a lot less slashy and quick edge to edge for a board of these specs.
 It’s more slashy than the Lando Phoenix though.

 Turn Initiation and Carving: You can lay into a decent carve but it’s a little washy on the tail.
-It’s quicker edge to edge than the Brando but it’s still slower than many tapered directional boards.
+It’s really only a good snow carver and it didn’t hold up when trying to lay into a hard carve when the snow was firmer like other Lib-Tech boards could.
+It’s slower than many tapered directional boards.
 Medium to wider radius turns aren’t bad either.

 Speed: Very damp and stable with a pretty decent base that keeps it’s speed pretty well.